 - Character set

 - Coded font

-- · Code page
+- Code page

-- · Form definition
+- Form definition

-- · Object container
+- Object container

 - Overlay

 - Page definition

-- · Page segment - TrueType and OpenType fonts
+- Page segment

+- TrueType and OpenType fonts

-The AFPSTATS report provides print file processing details so that you can:
+The AFPSTATS report provides print file processing details that let you:

-- Determine in which resource libraries PSF found each resource. - Diagnose some resource selection problems. - Obtain statistical data about how a print file is printed, such as the total number of pages, the number of times a specific resource was referenced, and the number of significant events. - Diagnose some print file printing performance problems.
+- Determine in which resource libraries PSF found each resource. - Diagnose some resource selection problems. - Obtain statistical data about how a print file is printed, such as the total number of pages, the number of times a specific resource was referenced, and the number of significant events.

+• Diagnose some print file printing performance problems.

 To generate an AFPSTATS report for a print file, you must first define an AFPSTATS repository, which is a partitioned data set where AFPSTATS reports are written.
 You define the repository with the AFPSTATS DD statement in the PSF startup procedure and then allocate the data set.
-See "Specifying the AFPSTATS repository" on page 182.
+See "Specifying the AFPSTATS repository."